apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/TimelineServiceV2.md

 #### Response Codes

-1. If successful, a HTTP 200(OK) response is returned.
+1. If successful, an HTTP 200(OK) response is returned.
 1. If any problem occurs in parsing request, HTTP 400 (Bad Request) is returned.
 1. If flow run for the given flow run id cannot be found, HTTP 404 (Not Found) is returned.
 1. For non-recoverable errors while retrieving data, HTTP 500 (Internal Server Error) is returned.